carlos-osorio-developer/Education-FundaReserva/README.md

 ex.
 Carlos Osorio
 ex. [@OsorioDevelops](https://twitter.com/OsorioDevelops)

-PD: This has to be change into the Microverse README :D
+PD: This has to be change into the Microverse README :D Eventually, right now I am checking Linter